My son/daughter notified me that they’re not feeling well. What do I tell them?

 What is ISOS?

-International SOS Assistance is a medical referral and security advisory service utilized by SU Abroad.
-Syracuse University has a membership with ISOS, which means that students traveling on SU Abroad programs receive over-the-phone benefits, free of charge.
+International SOS Assistance is a medical referral and security advisory service utilized by Syracuse Abroad.
+Syracuse University has a membership with ISOS, which means that students traveling on Syracuse Abroad programs receive over-the-phone benefits, free of charge.
 Students and parents are encouraged to contact ISOS for any medically related pre-trip advice.